Department of Mechanical Engineering

 BSME/Concentrations in Acoustics and Computational, 2019

-Jeffrey Severino’s experience as a student in CETA can inspire so many others.
-When he first joined the University of Hartford, he was unsure which direction he wanted to take his engineering career.
-After being encouraged by a few other CETA students and faculty, Severino was introduced to the opportunity to intern with NASA.
-This summer, he plans to continue working on his aero-acoustical research with NASA and pursue graduate school at University of Toledo.
+When Severino first joined UHart, he was unsure which direction he wanted to take his engineering career.
+After being encouraged by a few other CETA students and faculty, he was introduced to the opportunity to intern with NASA.
+Since graduating, he has continued working on his aero-acoustical research with NASA and is attending University of Toledo for graduate school.

 Without the encouragement of members within CETA, I wouldn’t have gained an interest or opportunity to pursue research and truly apply myself outside of the classroom.
 Through my experiences at the University of Hartford as a whole, I’m excited to embark on this next chapter and pursue a rewarding career with NASA.